-The Group's revenue recognition process, policies and procedures are significant because this involves application of significant judgment and estimation in the following areas: (1) assessment of the probability that the entity will collect the consideration from the buyer; (2) application of the output method as the measure of progress in determining real estate sales; (3) determination of the actual costs incurred as cost of real estate sales; and (4) recognition of cost to obtain a contract.
+The Group's revenue recognition process, policies and procedures are significant to our audit because these involve application of significant judgment and estimation in the following areas: (1) assessment of the probability that the entity will collect the consideration from the buyer; (2) application of the output method as the measure of progress in determining real estate revenue; and (3) determination of the actual costs incurred as cost of sales.

 In evaluating whether collectability of the amount of consideration is probable, the Group considers the significance of the buyer's initial payments in relation to the total contract price (or buyer's equity).
-Collectability is also assessed by considering factors such as collection history, age of receivables and pricing of the property.
-Management also regularly evaluates the history of sales cancellations and back-outs to determine if these would affect its current threshold of buyer's equity, or change thereto, before commencing revenue recognition.
+Collectability is also assessed by considering factors such as past history with the buyer, age and pricing of the property.
+Management regularly evaluates the historical sales cancellations and back-outs, after considering the impact of coronavirus pandemic, if it would still support its current threshold of buyers' equity before commencing revenue recognition.

 In measuring the progress of its performance obligation over time, the Group uses the output method.
-This method measures progress based on physical proportion of work done on the real estate project which requires technical determination by the Group's specialists (project managers).
-This is based on the bi-monthly construction reports prepared by their in-house technical team approved by the construction manager which integrates the surveys of performance to date of the construction activities for both sub-contracted and those that are fulfilled by the Group itself.
+This method measures progress based on physical proportion of work done on the real estate project which requires technical determination by the Group's specialists (project engineers).